Private Matchings and Allocations: Preliminaries

 If $\delta = 0$, we say that $\cM$ is {\em $\epsilon$-differentially private}. \end{definition} When the range of a mechanism is also a vector with $n$ components (e.g., $\cR = (2^G)^n$), we can define \emph{joint differential privacy}: this requires that simultaneously for all $i$, the \emph{joint} distribution on outputs given to players $j \neq i$ is differentially private in the input of agent $i$.
 Given a vector $x = (x_1,\ldots,x_n)$, we write $x_{-i} = (x_1,\ldots,x_{i-1},x_{i+1},\ldots,x_n)$ to denote the vector of length $n-1$ which contains all coordinates of $x$ except the $i$'th coordinate. \begin{definition}[\citet{kearns-largegame}] An algorithm $\cM:C^n \rightarrow (2^G)^n$ is {\em $(\epsilon,\delta)$-joint differentially private} if for every $i$, for every pair of $i$-neighbors $D, D' \in C^n$, and for every subset of outputs $S \subseteq (2^G)^{n-1}$,

 If $\delta = 0$, we say that $\cM$ is {\em $\epsilon$-joint differentially private}. \end{definition}

-Note that this is still an extremely strong definition that protects $i$ from arbitrary coalitions of adversaries---it weakens the constraint of differential privacy only in that the output given specifically to agent $i$ is allowed to be sensitive in the input of agent $i$.
+Note that this is still an extremely strong definition that protects $i$ from arbitrary coalitions of adversaries---it weakens the constraint of differential privacy only in that the output given specifically to agent $i$ may be sensitive in the input of agent $i$.